UPDATED: APRIL 19, 2023 | 3 MIN READ

 What’s the difference between HO3 and HO6?

 The difference between an HO3 and an HO6 policy is that HO3 is a homeowners insurance policy and HO6 is specifically for condos.
-The HO6 policy will cover the interior walls, ceilings, and floors of your condo but not the exterior building.
+The HO6 policy will cover your condo’s interior walls, ceilings, and floors but not the exterior building.
 It also offers personal belongings and liability coverage, while the HO3 policy covers your home’s structure, contents, and liability coverage.

 What is an HO6 insurance policy?